Check Library¶

 Point Checks¶

-Common to all point checks is that the condition for failure is
+Common to all point checks is that the condition for failure is evaluated at a single point in time, either when the

-of each point check and they correspond to the two functions and four
+call.
+There are six unclocked versions of each point check, corresponding to the two boolean functions and four

 procedures previously described for check

-parameter lists is that the boolean expr
+.
+The only difference in the respective parameter lists is that the boolean

-one or more parameters specific to the point check.
+parameter is replaced by one or more parameters specific to the point check.

 The unclocked procedures have the following format.
 The four variants comes from the different combinations of using the two first optional parameters.